 Kids’ sports activities are back.
-As a parent, of course you’re relieved.
+As a parent, of course you’re relieved that they're spending less time on video games and more time on physical movement.
 In fact, you may be tempted to shuttle them to every available physical activity to make up for all those lockdown video game hours.
 (More is better, right?)
 But here’s the thing: While widespread panic about childhood obesity and encouragement to promote increased physical activity are valid, there can be an opposite risk, of pushing children too far or too fast.
 The caveats that apply to adults returning to exercise also apply to children, with extra cautions to account for their developing musculoskeletal system.
 So where’s the tipping point between ‘healthy’ exercise that strengthens growing muscles and joints, and the type that may compromise development (or lead to burnout and dropout)?
 Here’s a cheat sheet for children aged 5-17.

 THE WARNING SIGNS: Despite the guidelines, each child’s threshold is different.
 Once they’re into a routine, gauge their physical and mental wellbeing and adjust activity as needed to avoid injury or burnout (i.e. ‘I quit!’).
 Mixing up types of exercise across the week will help to build comprehensive and balanced fitness and minimise injury risk.
 If a child suffers pain or discomfort, exhaustion or can’t recover fully after exercise, participation may need to be reduced.
 For organised sport, including training and competition, factor in at least one rest day.